 In a recent article published in the journal Nature Medicine (I link it here), scholars describe how they used wearable sensors and artificial intelligence to determine the severity of these disorders and predict their evolution.

-Doctors usually evaluate the progression of diseases such as muscular dystrophy and muscular atrophy with methods that leave room for error and take a long time to have a long-term projection.
+Doctors usually evaluate the progression of diseases such as muscular dystrophy and muscle atrophy with methods that leave room for error and require a long time to have a long-term projection.
 By using motion capture sensors and artificial intelligence to monitor patients, we can do better and in less time.

 Encouraged by the positive results, the researchers are now seeking approval to use Avatar's motion capture technology in larger trials.
-If they receive it, it will be the beginning of analyzes that will probably be decisive for the treatment of ataxia, dystrophy and other diseases.
+If they receive it, it will be the beginning of probably decisive analyzes for the treatment of Ataxia, dystrophy and other diseases.

-A beautiful circle that closes, considering the fact that these diseases cause (also) forms of disability, and that the protagonist of Avatar got rid of the disability by "putting down" in the shoes of a Na'vi.
+A nice circle that closes, considering the fact that these diseases (also) cause forms of disability, and that the protagonist of Avatar freed himself from disability by "placing himself" in the shoes of a Na'vi.